-Gordon Country has incredibly expansive areas for its guests to use for camping and other activities.
+Gordon Country offers incredibly expansive areas for its guests to use for camping and other activities.
 Number 1 on our list of priorities is your safety and the precaution of any mishaps so we’ve prepared this page with relevant links to assist you in being prepared.

-While many of our guests are experienced campers, and a great many have stayed with us before – we are always welcoming newcomers to the camping experience and newcomers to Gordon Country.
+While many of our guests are experienced campers and a great many have stayed with us before – we are always welcoming newcomers to Gordon Country and the overall camping experience.

 Safety Precaution Guidelines

-The safety of our guests is paramount so in the interests of ongoing safety, Gordon Country lists the following Safety and Precaution Guidelines.
+We emphasise that the safety of our guests is paramount and ask that you as our guest, familiarise yourself with the following Safety and Precaution Guidelines.
 You can download and print a copy by CLICKING HERE.